Bitcoin-Banco-Cryptocurrency/Challenge-Smart-Contract/README.md

 ## Challenge for Smart Contract Developer

-A client needs to create an new smart contract to generate lunch simple ICO
+A client needs to create an new smart contract to launch simple ICO

 Based on ERC20 Standard